legal resources necessary to hold negligent facilities accountable.

 The most vulnerable groups to suffer bed sores are those that have limited mobilities including those confined to beds or wheelchairs for much of the day.
 To help you learn about this growing and critical concern, we have summarized some Tennessee nursing home lawsuits below that touch upon the topic of bed sores.

 If you have questions or think you might be in danger of contracting a bed sore, then give us a call.
-Attorneys at Nursing Home Law News can walk you through every step to make sure you are protected.
+The nursing home abuse attorneys from Nursing Home Law Center can walk you through every step to make sure you are protected.

 $165,000 Nursing Home Settlement